TorstenR/StreamCapture/README.md

 - "postMinutes": number of minutes to record late by
 - "langPref": used to order the channels by. (which one to try first, and then 2nd of there's a problem etc)  For example, I use "US" to get the english channels ahead of "DE".  (not sure the full list, see schedule)
 - "qualityPref": also used to order channels.
 I use "720p" so it tries to get HD first.

+###Troubleshooting###
+- First thing is to check your log file/s for what might have gone wrong.
+Most often, this will lead you in the right direction.
+- Double check that .Net Core is working right by compiling and running "hello world" or whatever.
+- Make sure ffmpeg is installed and working correctly
+- Make sure you have disk space and that your internet connection is good.
+This is especially true when capturing multiple streams at once.
+- If all else fails, use your debugger (VS Code?) and see what's going on.

 ###Compiling:
 - Go to http://www.dot.net and download the right .NET Core for your platform